TGMPA/TGM-Plugin-Activation/_drafts/example-page.md

 - {{ site.tgmpa.github }}: https://github.com/TGMPA/TGM-Plugin-Activation
 - {{ site.tgmpa.analytics }}: used in the Google Analytics js code

-Additionally attribute you set in the Frontmatter can be accessed via {{ page.attribute }}.
+Additionally attributes you set in the Frontmatter can be accessed via {{ page.attribute }}.
 So if you want to use the same title in the page content as you've set as `title` attribute, you can use `{{ page.title }}` to do so.